• Skip to primary navigation

 Jump to Recipe Print Recipe

-Sourdough toast is topped with roasted, caramelized radishes and a creamy, garlicky, herbed ricotta spread.
-A simple and healthy snack that is full of flavor!
+In this roasted radish toast, sourdough is topped with roasted, caramelized radishes and a creamy, garlicky, herbed ricotta spread.
+It's a simple and healthy snack or light lunch that's full of flavor!

-But then I discovered an entirely new world: Roasted Radishes!
-I created this recipe as an homage to roasted radishes and all of their sweet, juicy, and slightly spicy glory.
+I created this radish toast recipe as an homage to roasted radishes and all of their sweet, juicy, and slightly spicy glory.
 They mellow out in the oven and become an even more vibrant pink.

 Jump to:

-• It's the perfect spring snack or light lunch
+• Seasoned ricotta and roasted radishes on toast make the perfect spring snack or light lunch

-• Other than roasting the radishes, it takes merely minutes
+• Other than roasting the radishes, this quick and easy snack takes minutes to assemble

 • Creamy, crunchy, savory, peppery, and slightly sweet